Collocations are words that usually go together.

 While it would seem to make perfect sense, a native speaker will picture you creating a robot or some other artificial creation if you say you want to make a girlfriend.
-It sounds strange when these words are grouped together in this way because this is not how native speakers use these words.
+Grouping these words together sounds strange because native speakers do not use these words together.

 Express Yourself More Clearly and Naturally